thaikolja/discord-cocobot/README.md

 **Note:** The bot will only be online as long as your process is running.
 Having it run on a server that is online 24/7 (server-side) is, obviously, the better solution.

 ### Server-Side

+Again, make sure to **skip** the installation section until you've arrived at **step 3**, otherwise the paths in this documentation will be invalid.

 1. Create a user and group the bot will be run as, for example: